This site contains no information about the edibility or toxicity of mushrooms.

-Medium-sized to large, fleshy cap; pale whitish to pale orange-yellow.
-Grows on soil in broad-leaf or coniferous woods.
+Hydnum repandum, also known as Hedgehog Mushroom or Wood Hedgehog, is a medium-sized to large, fleshy mushroom with a pale whitish to pale orange-yellow cap.
+It grows on soil in broad-leaf or coniferous woods.

-Thick, central of off center; colored like cap or lighter.
+thick, central of off center; colored like cap or lighter.
+Spore print

 on the MushroomExpert.Com Web site.